25 driveway ideas that are smart, stylish and practical

 “Driveways are often pretty dull so it’s always nice to add some garden borders and this can be done no matter the size of your driveway," Chris continues.
 "Of course what you incorporate into these will depend on the space you have.
 Try not to make it too overcrowded, space everything out and go for airy plants like the Verbena Bonariensis.

-“If you feel like boarders aren’t an option, planters near the house look smart too — go for minimalist topiary plants like swanky Buxus Pyramids or Lollipop Bay trees in sleek modern plants or perhaps a floral fantasia of colourful bedding plants.”
+“If you feel like borders aren’t an option, planters near the house look smart too – go for minimalist topiary plants like swanky Buxus Pyramids or Lollipop Bay trees in sleek modern plants or perhaps a floral fantasia of colourful bedding plants.”

-These days, garages are seldom used to store cars due to modern vehicles' ever-expanding sizes but we all know the frustration of a car parked directly in front of a garage door when you want to open it.
+These days, garages are seldom used to store cars due to modern vehicles' ever-expanding sizes, but we all know the frustration of a car parked directly in front of a garage door when you want to open it.

-9. Keep it low-maintenance with a resin driveway
+12. Keep it low-maintenance with a resin driveway

-Take care not to let the driveway become the only feature in front of a home and ruin kerb appeal.
 While it is tempting where space is limited to pave over the entire front area to make way for more cars, allowing greenery to establish itself, especially in a city environment, is a responsibility we all must consider.

-“The front of your house should be treated just as thoughtfully as the rest.
-Consider planting to soften the space and give you some privacy.
-Mix your materials so the space is more interesting and think about storage for the mundane everyday things like bins, which are space hungry and generally quite ugly," says Odie Green of Odie Green Garden Design.
+“The front of your house should be treated just as thoughtfully as the rest," says Odie Green of Odie Green Garden Design.
+"Consider a simple lawn to soften the space and think about storage for the mundane everyday things like bins, which are space hungry and generally quite ugly."

 This subterranean self build was built on the site of a former garage and neatly divides the compact front garden into two.
 The gently sloping driveway smartly complements the grey cladding of the house, while a manicured front lawn sits proudly to the side.